willanderson/willanderson.xyz/_projects/sell-it.md

 ---
-status: published
+status: Published
 title: Sell It
 company: Squarespace
 date: 2023-09-04T16:16:10.689Z
 hero: /assets/images/sellit-01.png
 preview: eCommerce without a website
 intro: As part of a Hack week project, I worked with a small engineering team to design and build a concept app aimed at first-time sellers.
 Inspired by merchants who primarily sold products through social media and private messaging, we wanted to design a tool that supported expressive online selling without the need for a store or website.